1. Policy statement

 If you see a contract advertised that your company is interested in tendering for, you should follow the instructions given in the Contract Notice or advert.

 The Supplier Journey provides guidance for suppliers on how to bid for the public sector goods services and health and social care contracts.
 The Supplier Journey can be found at www.supplierjourney.scot

-The Association’s Procurement Strategy can be downloaded from the following link: Click Here
+The Association’s Procurement Strategy can be downloaded from our documents page.

-The Association’s Annual Procurement Report for 2017-2018 can be downloaded here.
+The Association’s Annual Procurement Report can be downloaded from our documents page.